Deducteam/hol2dk/README.md

 b.thm: map from theorem indexes having a name to their name

-b.fmi: map from file names to their greatest theorem index

 b.thp: map every useful theorem index to its name and position (similar to f.thm but with position)

 f.nbp: number of proof steps